-Theseus promised to do as he had asked and with good cheer went aboard ship for Crete with the other youths and maidens who had been chosen that year.
+Theseus promised to do as he had asked and, with good cheer, went aboard a ship for Crete with the other youths and maidens who had been chosen that year.

 King Minos of Crete and the Minotaur

 King Minos was the son of Zeus and Europa, along with his brothers Sarpedon and Rhadamanthys.
-Zeus had abducted Europa from Phoenica and brought her to Crete, where she married King Asterios.
+Zeus had abducted Europa from Phoenicia and brought her to Crete, where she married King Asterios.

-Desperate to consummate her passion for the bull, Pasiphae turned to Daedalus, the master craftsman for help.
-Daedalus constructed a lifelike hollow wooden cow, covered in a real cow pelt.
-The fake cow was brought to where the bull habitually grazed and Pasiphae climbed inside it.
-Deceived, the bull mated with the wooden cow and Pasiphae concieved.
-The son she bore had a human body but the head of a bull.
+Desperate to consummate her passion for the bull, Pasiphae turned to Daedalus, the master craftsman, for help.
+Daedalus constructed a lifelike hollow wooden cow covered in a real cow pelt.
+The fake cow was brought to where the bull habitually grazed, and Pasiphae climbed inside it.
+Deceived, the bull mated with the wooden cow, and Pasiphae conceived.
+The son she bore had a human body but had the head of a bull.
 He was known as the Minotaur or Bull of Minos.